xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-4.0.27  Apr 28, 2015
+    -- bug (dkulp) #213/202 Issues with the Model Dialog losing the buttons if too big of a model is loaded -- bug (dkulp) #216 Start channels are wrong if using RGBW with custom models 4.0.27  Apr 28, 2015
     -- bug (dkulp) Fix for custom models when expanding a model into strands.
 4.0.26  Apr 28, 2015